So we fasted, seeking this from our God,

 and it was granted us.

-Fasting is much more recognized today than it was in the past, but not always for the right reason.
+Fasting is much more recognized today than it was in the past but not always for the right reasons.
 Many people associate fasting today as nothing more than a trendy diet.
 A fast-track to a slimmer waistline.
 The importance and power of fasting has even been lost in most Church sermons.
 This has left even long-time Christians confused as to what exactly it is and why we should do it.

 So what is fasting, really?

 Fasting is one of, if not the, most powerful spiritual discipline that exists.
 A discipline that when done correctly and with right motives can transform your life.
 In fact, many people around the world refer to this discipline as the “real life super power”.
 A powerful prayer-answering tool declared by our Heavenly Father with proven results: “So we fasted, seeking this from our God, and it was granted us” (Ez.
 8:23).

 If you do a quick Google search however, you are likely to find a wealth of information regarding the physical rather than the spiritual benefits of fasting.
 There is no doubt that fasting can be good for the body.
 Not only is it great for weight loss, but it boosts metabolism and has positive effects on blood sugar, cardiovascular and neurological health.
 Studies have even shown fasting to have a protective effect against certain cancers and other diseases.
 God is so good!